Our submission to Government

 This means that Heathrow must apply for a Development Consent Order (DCO), as the project is too large to be considered through the usual planning process of submission to the local council(s).

-Heathrow’s DCO application will be examined by the Planning Inspectorate (PINS), a team within Government and ultimately decided by the Secretary of State for Transport following a statutory process set out within the Planning Act 2008.
+Heathrow’s DCO application will be examined by the Planning Inspectorate (PINS) and ultimately decided by the Secretary of State for Transport, following the statutory process set out within the Planning Act 2008.

 Heathrow is committed to working with our local community to provide certainty and ensure they benefit from an expanded Heathrow.